VixidDev/VulkanRenderer/README.md

 ### Bloom

 Bloom is one of the post-processing effects incorporated into the renderer.
 It is implemented by writing to a 'brightness' render target for bright enough pixels during the shading stage of either forward or deferred.
 This texture is then blurred using a Gaussian blur the same way as with SSAO blurring, through horizontal and vertical passes.
-Since multiple blur iterations can be configured to be used to achieve a greater bloom effect, the render target and framebuffer for each iteration and direction (horizontal or vertical pass) is ping-ponged so only 2 buffers ever used for an arbitrary number of iterations.
+Since multiple blur iterations can be configured to be used to achieve a greater bloom effect, the render target and framebuffer for each iteration and direction (horizontal or vertical pass) is ping-ponged so only 2 buffers are ever used for an arbitrary number of iterations.

-Afterwards the resulting blurred texture is composited together with the original shaded scene before either being presented or going through further post-processing.
+Afterwards the resulting blurred texture is composited together with the original shaded scene, before either being presented or going through further post-processing.

 <div align="center">
     <img alt="bloom_off" src="screenshots/bloom_off.png" width="32%"/>